-When you were getting married, you surely weren’t expecting that you’ll be wondering how to get your narcissistic husband or wife to divorce you because you have found out that they are a narcissist.
+When you were getting married, you surely weren’t expecting that you’ll be wondering how to get your husband or wife to divorce you because you have found out that they are a narcissist.
 Nonetheless, if you are married to a narcissist, you are probably facing a serious problem of not knowing how to set yourself free of the toxic relationship.

 Narcissists are hard to handle but even harder to leave.
 To understand how to divorce a narcissist, you should first understand what makes them tick and explode.

 Who is a narcissist?

 Narcissism is a personality disorder.
 That is the first thing you should understand.

 If your spouse meets five of the nine diagnostic criteria for narcissistic personality disorder, they actually have a psychiatric condition.
 What makes things even more difficult is the fact that personality disorders are still considered mostly or completely untreatable.

 So, the disorder is diagnosed if the person has a grandiose sense of self-importance and has a sense of entitlement.

 They tend to be preoccupied with fantasies about their own self-worth, their incredible intellectual abilities, social status, beauty, power.

 They consider themselves unique and believe that they should socialize with those equal to them.